conornewton/vim-pandoc-markdown-preview/README.md

 ### Passing arguments to pandoc

-You can make use of the _g:md_args_ variable in to pass arguments to pandoc.
+You can make use of the `g:md_arg`_ variable to pass arguments to pandoc.
 For example, taken from my vimrc.

 ```
 let g:md_args = "--template eisvogel --listings"
 ```

-This compiles markdown using the [eisvogel](https://github.com/Wandmalfarbe/pandoc-latex)template
+This compiles markdown using the [eisvogel](https://github.com/Wandmalfarbe/pandoc-latex) template.